 - engage national experts in the framework of EDs, who cooperate on a voluntary basis.

 The EDWP aims to ensure the constant quality of EDs.
 All EUnetHTA EDs are led by a EUnetHTA Scientific Coordinator with the support of the Rapporteur, both selected from among the EDWP members on a rotating basis.

 EUnetHTA Selection Criteria

-While the choice of what type of ED (Parallel Consultation vs. Multi-HTA) is up to the Applicant, the decision as to the pathway for a Parallel Consultation and the acceptance (or not) or a request for a Multi-HTA ED is up to the EDWP.
+While the choice of what type of ED (Parallel Consultation vs. Multi-HTA) is up to the Applicant, the decision as to the acceptance (or not) of a request for Parallel Consultation or Multi-HTA ED is up to the EDWP.

 This decision is based on the application of the EUnetHTA Selection Criteria.
 The selection criteria state that the product should aim to bring added benefit to patients, i.e. by:

 - A new mode of action for the indication;

 - AND targeting a life-threatening or chronically debilitating disease;